-Reviews, Revisions, and Approvals A

-Date p

-p

-r

-0

-V

-a

-D

-a

-t

-e

-New policy split from retired CP.MP.118 Injections for Pain Management.
-No 09/18 1
+Reviews, Revisions, and Approvals Revision Date Approval Date New policy split from retired CP.MP.118 Injections for Pain 09/18 10/18 Management.
+No criteria changes.
+References reviewed and updated.

-criteria changes.
-0

-1 8 References reviewed and updated.
 Specialist review.
-Added CPT Grid Headers.
+6/2020 7/2021 Added CPT Grid Headers.
 CPT 20560 and 20561 added as not supporting coverage criteria.
-6/2020 7 / 2 0 2 1 References reviewed and updated.
+References reviewed and updated.
 Specialist review.
-I.B.4: Changed maximum of 6 injections/year to 4.
+6/2021 I.B.4: Changed maximum of 6 injections/year to 4.
 Added ICD-10 code M79.18 and changed M79.1 to M79.12.
-References reviewed and updated.
-6/2021 Annual review.
+References reviewed and updated. - /20/2000 Annual review.
 Referenced reviewed and updated.
-Updated criteria II. to replace "not medically necessary" with "current evidence does not support."
+Updated 7/29/2022 criteria II. to replace "not medically necessary" with "current evidence does not support."
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
 Replaced member with member/enrollee.
 Reviewed by specialist.
-7/29/2022
+08/2023 Annual review.
+Updated criteria in I.B. from 2 additional injections to 4.
+In I.B.1 added pain relief with functional 08/2023 improvement, in I.B.2. added "\geq" 6 weeks, and in I.B.4 added "from initial injection" and changed maximum of 4 total sessions to 6.
+Minor rewording with no clinical significance.
+Background updated.
+ICD-10 Diagnosis code significance.
+Dackground updated.
+ICD-10 Diagnosis code